singdance, verb:

 example: How do you like my new singdance?

-2. a choreographed composition which embodies music in such an integrated way, that it looks and sounds as if the movement affects the voice to form melodies.
+2. A choreographed composition which embodies music in such an integrated way, that it looks and sounds as if the movement affects the voice to form melodies.

-example: 1.
+examples: 1.
 I created a singdance to the tune of The Silver Swan.
 2. Your dance could become a singdance with the addition of vocalization composed to fit the movement.

-3. an improvised or choreographed expression in which movement affects voice and voice integrates with movement via breath.
+3. An improvised or choreographed expression in which movement affects voice and voice integrates with movement via breath.

-examples: While walking in the park, he spontaneously burst into a singdance for the trees.
+example: While walking in the park, he spontaneously burst into a singdance for the trees.

-singdancing, noun: the act of those who singdance.
+- The act of those who singdance.